freeCodeCamp/guide/pages/docs/certificates-guide/use-clockwise-notation-to-specify-the-padding-of-an-element/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Use CLockwise Notation to Specify the Padding of an Element"
+title: "Use CLockwise Notation to Specify the Padding of an Element"
+parent: "certificates-guide"
 ---

 Instead of specifying an element's `padding-top`, `padding-right`, `padding-bottom`, and `padding-lef`t attributes, you can specify them all in one line, like this: `padding: 10px 20px 10px 20px;`.